Sherri Papini Update: California Mom Spotted In Public, Photographed For The First Time Since Mysterious Abduction

 Her husband Keith publicly described her condition after she was recovered, saying Sherri had been beaten and branded, her long blond hair had been cut off, and she was emaciated weighing only 87 pounds.

-According to US, Sherri was photographed leaving her home last Saturday, January 7, with Keith and their two children, Violet, 2, and Tyler, 4.
+According to US, Sherri was photographed leaving her home last Saturday, January 7, with Keith and their two children, Violet, two, and Tyler, four.
 The California mom’s head was covered by a baseball cap and the hood of a white winter jacket.

 Kidnapped ‘Supermom’ Sherri Papini Returns Home as Conspiracy Theories Swirl https://t.co/a4UZ5u2SwK pic.twitter.com/e2lwd2qaaV